glondu/belenios/doc/instructions-en.md

   with the right weight in case of a weighted vote;

 - the list of questions and possible answers correspond to what is expected.
-These questions and answers are also in the `election.json` file that can be obtained by clicking on `parameters` in the footer of the election page.
+These questions and answers are also in the `$UUID.bel` file that can be obtained by clicking on `public data` in the footer of the election page.

 Ideally, the election committee also performs the tasks of an auditor or